2023-comp0016-avanade-team4/diagnoseai-dev-blog/README.md

 ---
 title: "some title"
 date: <use the date generated from date -I'seconds'>
+author: your name here
 ---
 ```

-Image assets should go under `images/`.
+Image assets should go under `static/images/`.
 For more information, please
 consult the hugo docs.